 The policy measures included in this proposal are informed by the results of an impact assessment.
-The impact assessment report [link to exec summary] received a positive opinion from the Commission Regulatory Scrutiny Board [link to the RSB opinion].
+The impact assessment report [SWD(2018) 184] received a positive opinion from the Commission Regulatory Scrutiny Board [SEC(2018) 231].
 In its opinion, the Regulatory Scrutiny Board provided a number of recommendations about the presentation of the arguments in the impact assessment report.
 These recommendations have been addressed; Annex 1 to the impact assessment report provides a summary outline of how this was done.